Source Newsroom: Porter Adventist Hospital

 “We’ll be able to use this technology for other surgical procedures in the future,” Kortz added.
 “The instrumentation and the vision system are constantly being improved, and we can expect to see even greater benefits for patients and surgeons.”

 Surgeons at Porter Adventist Hospital use the da Vinci System for a variety of minimally invasive robotic surgical procedures, including general, abdominal, urological, gynecological, and complex head and neck surgery.
 For more information about conditions and procedures offered through the Porter Robotics Institute, visit http://www.porterhospital.org/roboticsurgery or call 303-715-7PRI (7774).

 About Porter Adventist Hospital

 Porter Adventist Hospital is a full service, Nursing Magnet® designated, 368-bed acute-care referral center for complex medicine and surgery patients.
-In addition to being ranked No. 1 for 2010 in overall cardiac care in Colorado by a national hospital reporting company, Porter specializes in cancer care, joint replacement, spinal care and organ transplantation.
-Porter is sponsored by Adventist Health System and is part of Centura Health, Colorado’s largest hospital and health care network delivering advanced care to more than half a million people each year, across 13 hospitals, seven senior living communities, medical clinics, affiliated partner hospitals, Flight for Life® Colorado, and home care and hospice services.
-Porter’s and Centura's strength lies in the ability to offer a team of connected networks and shared resources to deliver accessible, reliable and cost-effective health care across the state.
+In addition to being ranked No. 1 for 2010 in overall cardiac care in Colorado by a national hospital reporting company, Porter specializes in cancer care, joint replacement, spinal care, advanced robotic surgery and organ transplantation.
+Porter is sponsored by Adventist Health System and is connected to Centura Health, Colorado’s health care leader, and its integrated statewide network of 13 hospitals, seven senior living communities, medical clinics, affiliated partner hospitals, Flight For Life® Colorado, and home care and hospice services.
+Together, Porter and Centura Health provide care that transcends the walls of a hospital.
+Connections that only Centura Health can make.
 For more information about Porter Adventist Hospital, visit www.porterhospital.org or the Media Room at http://porter.mediaroom.com.